Construction Party Supplies and Ideas!

 vehicle-shaped cookie cutters to create a fun treat!

 Hang large traffic signs around the room.
+Have a pile of dirt (or sand) in

-Have a pile of dirt (or sand) in the backyard if an outdoor party, and use
+the backyard if an outdoor party, and use lots of Construction Tape around

-lots of Construction Tape around the perimeter.
-Decorate the tables with
+the perimeter.
+Decorate the tables with small cars and trucks (construction

-small cars and trucks (construction vehicles if you have them).
-Flashing red
+vehicles if you have them).
+Flashing red lights and Cones always work well

-customers on their Construction party items!
+too!
 Hang yellow and Red balloons,

 and yellow and black crepe paper streamers everywhere you can!

-Construction Hats upside down, and use them as serving bowls
+Turn well-washed Construction Hats upside down, and use them as serving bowls

 for dry snacks such as chips, pretzels, cheese balls or other hearty fare.